Carl Hancock Rux

-Rux is also a singer-songwriter who has recorded several albums, singles, and mixed tapes since the release of his Sony 550 cd, Rux Revue.
-He has collaborated with and appeared on several projects by a wide range of artists including DJ Spooky, Jeff Mills and former Fela Kuti musical director, Tony Allen (musician); as well as British musicians trip-hop composer Geoff Barrow of Portishead, David Holmes (musician) and industrial rock guitarist Rob Marshall (formerly of Exit Calm).
-His cross-genre collaborations also extend to jazz, having worked with Leroy Jenkins, Brian Jackson, Craig Harris, Deidre Murray, Cooper-Moore, Matthew Shipp, James Brandon Lewis, Gerald Clayton, Randy Weston, Mal Waldron, Marvin Sewell, Etienne Charles, Matthew Garrison, and Lonnie Plaxico among others.
+Rux is also a singer-songwriter who has released several albums, singles, and mixtapes since his major-label debut, Rux Revue, released by Sony 550 Music.
+His recording career has encompassed jazz, electronic music, rock,experimental music.
+Among his most notable collaborators are electronic musicians DJ Spooky, Jeff Mills, David Holmes, Geoff Barrow of Portishead, and Afrobeat drummer Tony Allen; rock musicians Nona Hendryx, Vernon Reid, Meshell Ndegeocello, and Rob Marshall (formerly of Exit Calm); and jazz artists Randy Weston, Mal Waldron, Leroy Jenkins, Gerald Clayton, and James Brandon Lewis.

 Trained as a visual artist, Rux's mixed media works (with frequent collaborator, visual artist and sculptor, Dianne Smith) have been included in the Uptown Triennale at the Miriam and Ira D. Wallach Art Gallery; as well as Park Avenue Armory.
 He is a recurrent collaborator with artist Carrie Mae Weems on several of her live performance exhibitions, presented at the Spoleto Festival USA, Yale Repertory Theater, London's Serpentine Gallery, the Frieze Art Fair, the Kennedy Center and other venues.

 Rux has held faculty positions at notable institutions including Brown University, The New School for Social Research, Yale University, The University of Iowa and is the former Head of the MFA Writing for Performance Program at CalArts.